YBHwang/clova-developer-guide/en-JP/CEK/References/Clova_Home_Extension_Message.md

-## Clova Home extension messages {#ClovaHomeExtMessage}
+## Clova Home Extension messages {#ClovaHomeExtMessage}
-A Clova Home extension message is a message specification used by your extension when it exchanges information with CEK to control IoT appliances.
-This section explains the [message formats](#ClovaHomeExtMessageFormat) and [interfaces](#ClovaHomeExtInterface) of a Clova Home extension message.
+A Clova Home Extension message is a message specification used by your extension when it exchanges information with CEK to control IoT appliances.
+This section explains the [message formats](#ClovaHomeExtMessageFormat) and [interfaces](#ClovaHomeExtInterface) of a Clova Home Extension message.

 ### Message format {#ClovaHomeExtMessageFormat}

-A Clova Home extension message consists of a `header` field and a `payload`.
+A Clova Home Extension message consists of a `header` field and a `payload`.
 This is the same for both request messages and response messages.
 However, the configuration of the `payload` may vary depending on the [interface](#ClovaHomeExtInterface) used.
-The following explains the common format of a Clova Home extension message.
+The following explains the common format of a Clova Home Extension message.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>A Clova Home extension message is divided into a request message and a response message.
+  <p>A Clova Home Extension message is divided into a request message and a response message.
 Request messages sent from CEK to an extension have a name format such as `XxxxRequest`.
 Response messages returned from an extension to CEK have a name format such as `XxxxConfirmation` or `XxxxResponse`.
-Also, when an error occurs, you must return a 200 OK HTTP response.
+Also, when an error occurs, you must return a HTTP 200 OK response.
 Such response messages follow the `XxxxError` name format.</p>
 </div>

 #### Message structure